 Sensoji Temple is not only one of the most popular in Asakusa, but all of Tokyo In front of its main hall, you will see a spot where smoke rises.
 This is one of the Buddhist ritual items, called jokoro (a large incense burner).
 This is used to burn a senko, a type of incense stick.
 It is believed that rubbing the smoke over one's body has a healing effect.

-Sensoji Temple's 250-meter approach from Kaminarimon (an entrance gate) leading to Hozomon (another entrance gate) is a commercial street called Nakamise-dori Street.
+Sensoji Temple's 250-meter approach from Kaminarimon (entrance gate with a giant lantern) leading to Hozomon (another entrance gate) is a commercial street called Nakamise-dori Street.
 On both sides of the street, there are shops selling the perfect takeaway Japanese snacks such as dango (dumplings), senbei (rice crackers), and ningyo-yaki (doll-shaped cakes).
 They are relatively cheap, and you can buy them by the piece, so please do try Japan's comfort food.

-The amusement park called Hanayashiki has a long history in Asakusa.
-Here, you can experience being a ninja (reservation is required).
+Hanayashiki - the amusement park located in Asakusa - has a long history in the area.
+Not only are there a variety of nostalgic rides, but here you can experience being a ninja (reservation is required).
 Items used for dressing up as a ninja will be perfect souvenirs from Japan.

 (*The image is just a sample)

-A water bus takes you around the area slowly as you watch views of Tokyo from the water.
-We recommend that you take the 40-minute Sumida River Line course that connects Asakusa and Hinode Pier.
+The popular water bus takes you around the area slowly as you watch views of Tokyo from the water.
+Seating can become somewhat crowded especially on weekends, so be sure to get tickets early!
+We recommend taking the 40-minute Sumida River Line course that connects Asakusa and Hinode Pier, or the slightly longer course which connects Asakusa and Odaiba.
 Have a look at an image of Tokyo with different bridges, for a harmony of old and new.

 TOKYO CRUISE Sumidagawa Line東京観光汽船 隅田川ライン